 4. ICU provider (attending, fellow, resident, or advanced practice provider)

 In this sense, we want to create a post-op time out where (in the best case scenario) all four providers can come together to discuss the transfer of the patient and information.

-The purpose of this process is to refine communication between the four main providers: the surgical team, anesthesia team, primary nurse, and ICU provider.
+The purpose of this process is to refine communication between clinicians caring for postsurgical patients.
 In this sense, we want to create a post-op time out where (in the best-case scenario) all four providers can come together to discuss the transfer of the patient and information.

 Post-Op Handoff Process Flow Chart

-Each ICU room will contain laminated versions of both posters.
+Each ICU room in Rhoads 2, Rhoads 5, PAC 4 and PAC 5 contains laminated versions of both posters.
 The first poster is a Post-OP Handoff Process Flow Chart.
 This chart details the steps of how the handoff should occur:

 First, OR staff will call up to the ICU staff prior to patient transport to discuss need-to-know information to allow ICU to prep for patient arrival.
 At PPMC, the CRNA responsible for patient will make this phone call.
 At HUP, the OR nurse will be responsible for call.

 Steps 1 and 2: Upon patient arrival, the primary nurse will ask all providers to introduce themselves. (ex: "Who is my surgical provider?").
 Patient is stabilized in room and mechanical ventilation is resumed.

 Steps 3 and 4: Secondary nursing staff transfers patient monitors while providers gather, primary nurse asks if everyone is ready for handoff and waits for assent before continuing.

 Steps 5 and 6: OR staff, including surgical team followed by anesthesia team, presents patient information.